‘Ghost Recon: Wildlands’ Beta Download: Ubisoft Announces Rollout Times, Details

 Ubisoft’s tactical shooter will also feature a very intriguing gameplay that will let players decide for themselves how to accomplish their assigned missions.
 This “openendedness” gives players total freedom on how to interact with the massive world in the game in pursuit of their goals.
 Ubisoft assures that the Ghost Recon: Wildlands world is responsive and will react to every action gamers do while inside it.

 In Tom Clancy’s Ghost Recon: Wildlands, gamers plays as a member of Ghosts, an elite U.S. Army team.
 Set in Bolivia, players are tasked with taking down a powerful drug cartel while behind enemy lines.
-The game offers exciting ways how to complete their mission which could include driving helicopters, dirt bikes, dune buggies and even parachuting towards their targets.
+The game offers exciting ways how to complete their mission which could include driving helicopters, dirt bikes, dune buggies, and even parachuting towards their targets.

 With the variety of methods players can reach their targets, it is up to them to come up with their own plans of attack and flawlessly execute them.
 However, it will soon become clear that players cannot just barge in and shoot everyone; some tactics have to be utilized to be successful.
-These include employing stealth and choice of weapons whether long or short-ranged or opt for melee combat.
+These include employing stealth and choice of weapons whether long or short-range or opt for melee combat.
 Timing attacks is also important.
 Daytime assault allows players to easily spot enemies but their presence could be detected easily as well.
 Nighttime raids, on the other hand, will offer better stealth.

 Ubisoft also released details of the Ghost Recon: Wildlands beta download file size.
-Players will need to have at least 24 GB free space on their platform of choice, the file size for PC, PS4 and Xbox One.
+Players will need to have at least 24 GB free space on their platform of choice, the file size for PC, PS4, and Xbox One.
 For PC gamers who have previously participated in the closed beta, they will only need to download a 19 GB update.

 The actual Ghost Recon: Wildlands release date is slated this coming March 7, 2017.